 The order Piciformes includes almost 400 species generally divided into these families: Bucconidae (puffbirds, nunbirds), Capitonidae (barbets), Galbulidae (jacamars), Indicatoridae (honeyguides), Picidae (woodpeckers, wrynecks, piculets) and Ramphastidae (toucans, aracaris, toucanets).
 Bucconidae and Galbulidae are sometimes considered unrelated to the other four families.
-These families all share certain features such as:
+These families all share certain features:

-- 1. roost and nest in trees or cavities
+- roost and nest in trees or cavities

-- 2. zygodactyl feet (two toes in front, two toes behind)
+- zygodactyl feet (two toes in front, two toes behind)

-- 3. usually lay white eggs
+- usually lay white eggs

-- 4. generally do not have down feathers (except Galbulidae)
+- typically do not have down feathers (except Galbulidae)

-- 5. most are colorful, even gaudy
+- most are brightly colored

-- 6. many live in tropical areas
+- many live in tropical areas

-- 7. specialized bills and feeding habits
+- specialized bills and feeding habits

-- Bucconidae are all found in the New World tropics.
-These birds can be seen streaking from their perch to grab insects and spiders in midair.
-They will also forage around swarms of army ants and often include lizards and small vertebrates in their diet.
+Bucconidae are all found in the New World tropics.
+These birds fly rapidly from their perches to grab insects and spiders in midair.
+They also forage through swarms of army ants and often eat lizards and small vertebrates.
 Nunbirds are smaller birds that typically join larger mixed-foraging groups.

-Puffbirds are large-headed, short-necked, heavybodied birds named for their unusually loose, puffy plumage.
+Puffbirds are large-headed, short-necked, heavy-bodied birds named for their unusually loose, puffy plumage.
 They are generally of subdued colors, mostly brown or tan, although a few species have bold patterns of black and white.
-Nunbirds and puffbirds nest in burrows, often excavated in the ground or in termite mounds. - Barbets (Capitonidae) are widely distributed throughout tropical Asia, Africa and America.
-They are small to medium-sized birds, large-headed, plump and arboreal.
+Nunbirds and puffbirds nest in burrows, often excavated in the ground or in termite mounds.

+Barbets (Capitonidae) are widely distributed throughout tropical Asia, Africa, and America.
+They are small to medium-sized birds, large-headed, plump, and arboreal.
 Facial bristles are prominent.
-Plumage is brightly colored (green, red, blue, yellow and black) and patterned.
-Diet consists of fruits, invertebrates and small vertebrates.
-Their bills are stout, pointed and often notched.
-They nest in excavated dead tree holes. - Jacamars (Galbulidae) are small to medium-sized New World birds.
+The plumage is brightly colored (green, red, blue, yellow, and black) and patterned.
+Their diet consists of fruits, invertebrates, and small vertebrates.
+Their bills are stout, pointed, and often notched.
+They nest in excavated dead tree holes.

+Jacamars (Galbulidae) are small to medium-sized New World birds.
 They are slender with rather long tails and long, pointed bills.
 Plumage consists of two basic color forms: iridescent golden green above and reddish-brown (rufous) on the underparts, and the other is brown or black with white on the underparts.
-They nest in burrows, often excavating tunnels in termite mounds or in river banks.
-Jacamars dive from their perch, grab their prey (insects, spiders, lizards, small vertebrates) and often return to their perch to eat. - Honeyguides (Indicatoridae) are restricted to the Old World.
-Overall, they are rather dull, olive-green or grayish birds with short or pointed tails and somewhat raised nostrils.
-Besides insects, wax is a feature of their diet and some species actually guide helpers (such as people, baboons, genets, mongooses) to the hives.
+They nest in burrows, often excavating tunnels in termite mounds or in riverbanks.
+Jacamars dive from their perch, grab their prey (insects, spiders, lizards, small vertebrates) and often return to their perch to eat.

+Honeyguides (Indicatoridae) are restricted to the Old World.
+Overall, they are dull olive-green or grayish birds with short, pointed tails and raised nostrils.
+Besides insects, wax is part of their diet and some species guide helpers (such as people, baboons, genets, or mongooses) to the hives.
 After the helper has opened the hive, the honeyguide feeds on bee grubs and wax.
-It is reported that some birds can enter the bee hives on their own.
+Some birds can enter the beehives on their own.
 Like cuckoos, many honeyguides rely on other species to raise their broods.
-They lay eggs among those of hole-nesting birds, only one to each nest.
-It is believed that the honeyguide hatchling often uses a hook on its beak to kill the host's young, thus getting more food.
+They lay eggs among those of hole-nesting birds, only one in each nest.
+The honeyguide hatchling often uses a hook on its beak to kill the host's young, thus getting more food.

-• Picidae is the largest family of the order Piciformes.
-They are distributed worldwide except on some oceanic islands such as Madagascar, Antarctica and those in Australasia.
-They are noted for their straight, strong, pointed to chisel-tipped bills.
+Picidae is the largest family of the order Piciformes.
+They are distributed worldwide except on some oceanic islands such as Madagascar, Antarctica, and those in Australasia.
+They are noted for their straight, strong, and chisel-tipped bills.
 Nests are typically excavated tree cavities, often those of other species.